-Viktor Frankl, a psychiatrist who suffered through imprisonment in Nazi concentration camps during World War II, found meaning because of, and in spite of, the suffering all around him.
+Viktor Frankl, a psychiatrist who suffered through imprisonment in Nazi concentration camps during World War II, found meaning in spite of-and because of-the suffering all around him.
 His life's work resulted in the therapeutic approach called Logotherapy, which paved the way for us to know meaning as a foundation of our existence.
 Frankl is quick to say, however, that such traumatic suffering is not a prerequisite for finding meaning in our lives.
-He means that even if and when we do suffer, no matter what the severity, we have the ability to find meaning in the situation.
+He means that whenever we suffer-no matter what the severity of our suffering is-we have the ability to find meaning in the situation.
 Choosing to do so is the path to a meaningful life.
-And a meaningful life includes meaningful work.

-This book explores seven Core Principles that I have
+This book explores seven core principles that I have derived from Frankl's voluminous body of work:

-derived from Frankl's work: (1) we are free to choose our attitude toward everything that happens to us; (2) we can realize our will to meaning by making a conscious commitment to meaningful values and goals; (3) we can find meaning in all of life's moments; (4) we can learn to see how we work against ourselves; (5) we can look at ourselves from a distance and gain insight and perspective as well as laugh at ourselves; (6) we can shift our focus of attention when coping with difficult situations; and (7) we can reach out beyond ourselves and make a difference in the world.
-These seven principles, which I believe form the foundation of Frankl's work, are available to us anytime, all the time.
-They lead us to meaning, to freedom, and to deep connection to our own lives as well as to the lives of others in our local and global communities.
+- 1. We are free to choose our attitude toward everything that happens to us. - 2.
+We can realize our will to meaning by making a conscious, authentic commitment to meaningful values and goals.

+- 3. We can find meaning in all of life's moments. - 4.
+We can learn to see how we work against ourselves and can learn to avoid thwarting our intentions. - 5.
+We can look at ourselves from a distance to gain insight and perspective as well as to laugh at ourselves. - 6.
+We can shift our focus of attention when we are coping with difficult situations. - 7.
+We can reach out beyond ourselves and make a difference in the world.

+These seven principles, which I believe form the foundation of Frankl's thinking and approach, are available to us anytime, all the time.
+They can lead us to meaning, to freedom, and to deep connection to our own lives and to the lives of others in our local and global communities.

-Viewing life as inherently meaningful and literally unlimited in potential requires a shift in consciousness.
+Viewing life as inherently meaningful and with unlimited potential requires a shift in consciousness.
 It also requires responsible action on our part for, as Frankl points out, the potential for meaning that exists in each moment of life can only be searched for and detected by each of us individually.
-This responsibility, he says, is "to be actualized by each of us at any time, even in the most miserable situations and literally up to the last breath of ourselves."
+This responsibility, he says, is "to be actualized by each of us at any time, even in the most miserable situations and literally up to the last breath of ourselves."6

 Frankl walked this path completely.
-By living a life with meaning right up to his last breath, he showed us how his philosophy and therapeutic approach were grounded in practice.
-His personal experiences throughout his long life, both as a survivor of the Nazi death camps and as a revered and respected thought leader, serve to illuminate the unlimited potential of a human being.
-His life gives us rich and ample evidence that the keys to freedom from life's "prison cells"-real and imagined-are within, and within reach.
+By living a life with meaning right to his last breath, he showed us how his philosophy and therapeutic approach were grounded in practice.
+His personal experiences throughout his long life, both as a survivor of the Nazi death camps and as a revered and respected thought leader, illuminate the unlimited potential of a human being.
+His life gives us rich and ample evidence that the keys to freedom from life's prison cells-real and imagined-are within, and within reach.

-Whether we choose this path of liberation, however, is a decision that only we as individuals can make and for which only we can be held responsible.
+Whether we choose this path of liberation is a decision that only we as individuals can make and for which only we can be held responsible.
 When we search out and discover the authentic meaning of our existence and our experiences, we discover that life doesn't happen to us.
 We happen to life; and we make it meaningful.